KnewHow/ScalaProp/README.md

 ## Incremental Testing
 Sometimes, once or twice testing don't test whether has bug in checked function.
 We may want a test way, which can increase the test cases gradually until run times we assigned. `SProp` is born in time!

+For example, you want to test a sorted function 20 times and you want increase test cases gradually until run it with 20 times.
+So you can
 ## Bugs And

 ## How to Get